mcataneo/mochi_class_public/README.md

     ./class /inifiles/galileon.ini

+If everything works as expected, this will generate CMB and matter power spectra in the /output directory.

 The <cosmology>.ini files is the inifiles/ sub-directory can be used as reference input files, containing and explaining the use of all possible input parameters.
 When creating your own input files, make sure they have a *.ini